oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

 ## Introduction
 Oracle Enterprise Manager enables you to get complete monitoring visibility into your IT infrastructure, applications stack and applications that are critical to running your business.

-- Single pane of glass monitoring for on-premises, hybrid, and Oracle Cloud Platform
+- Single pane of glass to monitor and discover targets, such as Oracle Database, that are running on-premises or in the cloud

 - Comprehensive set of predefined performance and health metrics that enables lights-out monitoring of critical components in your environment, such as applications, application servers, databases, as well as the back-end components on which they rely, such as hosts and storage

 - Rich set of alerting, incident management and notification capabilities to notify IT staff and integrate with your corporate ticketing systems

+- Dynamic Runbooks to triage and resolve your incidents

 - Corrective Actions to auto-correct alerts and minimize service disruption

 - Metric Extensions to monitor conditions specific to your environment

-- Dynamic Runbooks to triage and resolve your incidents
+- Monitoring Templates to standardize monitoring settings across your fleet

+- Administration Groups and Template Collections to enforce monitoring standards and automate monitoring setup in a scalable way

 - Event Compression Policies to reduce your volume of incidents